david672orford/tech-for-teaching/howto/typefaces/index.md

 ## Microsoft Fonts

-Microsoft licensed fonts form Monotype (the inventor of Times New Roman) instead of Linotype.
+Microsoft licensed typefaces from Monotype (the inventor of Times New Roman) instead of Linotype.
+These typefaces were created or adjusted so that each letter would have the same width as in the PostScript fonts.
+That way either set of typefaces could be used to display the document without reformatting it.

-The fonts in Microsoft Windows 3.1 were:
+The fonts in Microsoft Windows 3.1 in 1992 were:

 * Times New Roman: a special version adjusted to have the same character widths as Linotype's Times licensed by Adobe and Apple.